 The Treblinka camp only operated between 1942 and the end of 1943, the first shipment of Jews for extermination only took place on 23rd July 1942, and ther was a prisoner rebellion on 2nd August 1943, however in that 13 months an astonishing 800,000 Jews and Roma were exterminated in gas chambers in the camp.

 Following the rebellion the camp was destroyed by the Nazi's so everything that is on voew today is symbolic.
-These concrete sleepers have been laid along the line of the original train track that bought the prisoners to the camp.
-The station platform is actually as it was in the day.

 It has been claimed that the Nazi's "boasted" that it took only 7hrs from the arrival of a train load of prisoners for them to be seperated, stripped of all possesions, gassed and the bodies burnt on speacial grids and the remains reduced to ash.